sadielinks/the-readme-gen/README.md

 ## License

-This source code is available to everyone under the standard [MIT License ©](https://github.com/microsoft/vscode/blob/master/LICENSE.txt). <br>
+This source code is available to everyone under the standard [MIT license ©](https://choosealicense.com/licenses/mit/) <br>
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.